Skip to main content

 Treatment of Acute Promyelocytic Leukemia (APL)

 The most common approaches to treating acute promyelocytic leukemia (APL) in adults are described here.
-To learn how APL in children is treated, see Treatment of Children With Acute Promyelocytic Leukemia (APL).
+To learn how children with APL are treated, see Treatment of Children With Acute Promyelocytic Leukemia (APL).

-The treatment of APL differs from the treatment of most other types of AML.
-The most important drugs for treating APL are non-chemo drugs called differentiating agents, like all-trans-retinoic acid (ATRA).
+APL treatment differs from the treatment of most other types of AML.
+The most important drugs for treating APL are non-chemo drugs called differentiating agents, including all-trans-retinoic acid (ATRA) and arsenic trioxide (ATO).
 Other treatments might include chemotherapy (chemo) and transfusions of platelets or other blood products.

 • Induction (remission induction)